 All Kane County residents should test their homes for radon.
-Testing is the only way to know your radon level!
+Testing is the only way to know your home's radon level.

-Radon testing kits are available from the Kane County Health Department and the Kane County Development Office.
+Radon test kits are available from the Kane County Health Department and the Kane County Development Office, as well as many local hardware stores.
+Free test kits for AURORA residents are also available from The Neighbor Project.

 Test kits for $15, which include certified lab analysis and postage, are available at: